lseek-versent/azure-auth-proxy/README.md

 assume-role-with-saml` command line or by using the https://github.com/lseek-versent/awscli_multilogin utility to log into multiple AWS accounts with the same SAML assertion.

+### `GET /ping/atlassian`
+Similar to AWS console except for Atlassian login.
+This always takes you to the JIRA page from where you can jump to any other Atlassian application.
+Note: just as for the aws console, you need a fake `atlassian.com` domain name alias to make it work.
+E.g.

+    127.0.0.1 mylogin.atlassian.com

+and then point the browser to http://mylogin.atlassian.com:8080/ping/atlassian